UCLALibrary/ucla-library-website-components/COMPONENTS.md

 - ctaHref: string

 [] CollectionFind
+This component seems like it should be MetadataTable as well.
+Please let's talk about this component before someone decides to take it.

 Displays linked metadata for locating a collection, including identifiers and URLs.

 - title?: string (default: "Find this Collection")